- See a full list of publications

 As an interdisciplinary scholar of management and development studies, my research has been funded by the Economic History Society, UK (2017-18), Rockefeller Archives Centre, USA (2015-16), and the International Development Research Centre, Canada (2006-08).
-In 2016, he was awarded the Best Critical Management Education Paper by the CMS Division at the Annual Meeting of the Academy of Management.
-I was also a Finalist for the All-Academy William H Newman Award in the same year.
+In 2016, he was awarded the Best Critical Management Education Paper by the CMS Division at the Annual Meeting of the Academy of Management, USA.
+Arun was also one of the five finalists for the All-Academy William H Newman Award in the same year.